adoeller/wfx-sdr/readme.md

   from the bottom (start of the recording) upwards
 - the top 15 % is the spectrum at the middle of that section, as a curve

-Both share one frequency axis, so a carrier lines up between the curve and its trace below it.
-The axis is **two-sided in both cases, with the centre of the channel in the middle of the picture**.
-For an IF recording that is the recorded centre frequency, so a signal below it appears left of centre.
-For an audio recording it is the channel's own centre frequency — the file is the demodulated channel, so its 0 Hz *is* that centre, and the spectrum is drawn mirrored around it.
-A one-sided 0 … fs/2 axis would squash the whole signal against the left edge, where nothing lines up with anything.
+Both share one frequency axis, and which axis that is depends on what the file actually contains:

+- An **IF recording** is complex baseband, so it gets a two-sided radio axis with the recorded centre frequency in the middle: a signal below the centre really does appear left of it.
+- An **audio recording** gets a one-sided **audio** axis, 0 up to a fifth beyond what the mode carries — 6 kHz for NFM, 18 kHz for WFM.

+That distinction was got wrong at first, and the mistake is worth recording.
+Audio recordings used to be drawn two-sided as well, on the argument that a demodulated channel's 0 Hz *is* the channel's centre frequency.
+That holds for SSB, where demodulation really is a frequency shift, and roughly for AM.
+**It is false for FM**, where the discriminator maps frequency onto
+amplitude: the audio spectrum bears no relation to the radio spectrum.
+The result looked like an RF picture and was not one.
+Worse, it was uninformative in three separate ways — its width was the demodulator's own audio filter and therefore identical for every recording of a given mode; its symmetry was an artifact of the input being real-valued; and the transmission itself was squeezed into a fifth of the frame with mirrored emptiness either side.

+The mode is not stored in the WAV, so the span comes from the channel width the recorder puts in the file name (`..._12.5kHz_...` is NFM, `..._256kHz_...` is WFM).
+A WAV this plugin did not write has no such token and is drawn across its whole one-sided band, which is the right answer when nothing is known about the content.

 Nothing is read whole — a 30 s IF recording at 2.048 MS/s is a quarter of a gigabyte, and the renderer seeks to the few kilobytes each transform needs.
 A